akeneo/pim-community-dev/UPGRADE-1.7.md

 #### Update references to the standardized `Pim\Component\Catalog\Normalizer\Standard` classes

 In order to use the standard format, Structured Normalizers have been replaced by Standard Normalizers.
-To call these normalizers via the Symfony Normalizer service, the key `standard` has to be filled.
+To call these normalizers via the Symfony Normalizer service, the key `standard` has to be filled in.
 Example:

 ```
      $this->normalizer->normalize($entity, 'standard');
 ```

 Originally, the Normalizer `Pim\Component\Catalog\Normalizer\Structured\GroupNormalizer` was used to normalize both Groups and Variant Groups.
-This normalizer has been split in two distinct normalizers :
+This normalizer has been split in two distinct normalizers:

 * `Pim\Component\Catalog\Normalizer\Standard\GroupNormalizer` class is used to normalize Groups
 * `Pim\Component\Catalog\Normalizer\Standard\VariantGroupNormalizer` class is used to normalize Variant Groups

-In order to use the good one, a proxy group normalizer `Pim\Component\Catalog\Normalizer\Standard\ProxyGroupNormalizer` has been created.
+In order to use the right one, a proxy group normalizer `Pim\Component\Catalog\Normalizer\Standard\ProxyGroupNormalizer` has been created.
 This proxy normalizer will be used  instead of `Pim\Component\Catalog\Normalizer\Structured\GroupNormalizer`.

-The following command helps to migrate references to Normalizer classes or services :
+The following command helps to migrate references to Normalizer classes or services:
 ```
     find ./src/ -type f -print0 | xargs -0 sed -i 's/Pim\\Component\\Catalog\\Normalizer\\Structured\\AssociationTypeNormalizer/Pim\\Component\\Catalog\\Normalizer\\Standard\\AssociationTypeNormalizer/g'
     find ./src/ -type f -print0 | xargs -0 sed -i 's/Pim\\Component\\Catalog\\Normalizer\\Structured\\AttributeGroupNormalizer/Pim\\Component\\Catalog\\Normalizer\\Standard\\AttributeGroupNormalizer/g'